preactjs/preact-www/CONTRIBUTING.md

 ### Navigation

-The navigation menu and route handling are controlled by [`src/config.json`](./src/config.json).
-Any new documents would need to be added to this file to be accessible via the site's navigation.
+The navigation menu and the set of documentation pages are controlled by [`src/route-config.js`](./src/route-config.js); [`src/config.json`](./src/config.json) holds locales and third-party keys.
+Any new document needs an entry in `src/route-config.js` to be reachable — it feeds the nav, the sidebar, and `getStaticPaths()`.

 ## Writing Content